Gouthamdc2007/Gouthamdc2007/README.md

 ### 🌐 Personal Portfolio

-My personal portfolio website where I showcase my skills, projects, and journey as a Computer Science student.
+A personal portfolio website created to showcase my skills, projects, and journey as a Computer Science student.

 **Technologies Used:**